litestar-org/litestar/docs/tutorials/todo-app/0-application-basics.rst

 you would like to send the return value as-is.

 .. note::
-    While type annotations by default don't have any influence on runtime behaviour, Litestar uses them for many things, for example to validate incoming request data.
+    While type annotations by default do not have any influence on runtime behaviour, Litestar uses them for many things, for example to validate incoming request data.

     If you are using a static type checker - such as